The Soldier's Details

 Below: Bob Ritchie caught up in Shearer’s strike.

-Bob Ritchie had sailed from Belfast, Ireland to Fremantle in either 1922 or 1923.
-He was aged about 19 years.
+Bob Ritchie had sailed from Belfast, Ireland to New York in 1919 aged 15 years on ‘Otira’.
+He then sailed to Fremantle in the 1923, aged about 19 years.

 Below: news 1943 received about Ritchie.